Adventure of a lifetime: alt-pop duo joan launch a bold new era in the Philippines

 “OK!”
 Thomas exclaims, pushing aside his coffee and leaning towards us to play the audio, in which he coos a catchy vocal hook.
 He immediately plays a second voice memo of him fiddling with two notes on a piano, singing a few lines for the same song.
 The two clips date back to March 2021, but the band – comprising Thomas and drummer Stephen Rutherford – have since released the track.
 ‘Flowers’ – an uptempo pop gem coloured with rippling keys – stands as the triumphant lead single from joan’s forthcoming debut album, ‘Superglue’, released April 19.

 The resulting show is electric: Rutherford supplies clean and punchy rhythms behind his kit, then switches instruments with his bandmate for the instrumental outro of ‘Right Back’ – springing across the stage with a guitar while Thomas takes on drum duties.
-Joan blow air kisses at fans, who immediately rush to the stage post-set for pics with the duo.
+The band blow air kisses at fans, who immediately rush to the stage post-set for pics with them.
 Their enthusiasm doesn’t go unnoticed: as alt-rocker Zild, who takes the stage after joan, exclaims, “How are we supposed to follow that?!”

 Asia is probably the last place you’d expect a pair of American pop artists from Little Rock, Arkansas to cultivate such a sizeable and engaged fanbase.
 Never mind that their hometown’s local music scene is comprised of artists making “a lot of country, rock and garage band music”, says Thomas.
 The duo instead craft vibrant, feel-good pop – and they don’t apologise for it.